nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 Replace the input results file with a different file, such as the results of the comparison of 20-29 and 30-39 year old muscle samples.
-What are the differentially expressed genes?
+What are the deferentially expressed genes?

 :::spoiler